mccartyp/govee-discovery/README.md

   or hex RGB strings (`RRGGBB` / `#RRGGBB`).
 - `colorwc` sends combined RGB + `colorTemInKelvin` payloads for WW/CW or hybrid models (some ignore the RGB value).
   If `--color` is omitted, a warm or cool white is used by default based on the requested Kelvin.
+- `--color-cmd {color,colorwc,setColor}` picks the command name used in the payload.
+Try `colorwc` when a device needs the Kelvin field to accept color changes, or `setColor` if `color` appears to be ignored.
+- `--kelvin` can be supplied to the `color` action when using `--color-cmd colorwc` to send combined color/Kelvin payloads.
+- `--color-scale` scales RGB values to `0-100` instead of `0-255` for models that expect the smaller range.
 - Use `--no-wait` to skip waiting for device responses.

 ---